 For several decades, The Augustan Society has registered armorial bearings of various persons and institutions, and continues to encourage and invite members and non-members to petition to have their arms registered with the Society.
 Such registration is open to all men, women, and organizations who want to develop their personal or corporate coat of arms or have personally received or inherited arms granted by, or registered with, recognized heraldic authorities; including: The College of Arms in London, The Court of the Lord Lyon of Scotland, The Chief Herald of Ireland, The Canadian Heraldic Authority, the South-African Bureau of Heraldry, the late Cronista Rey de Armas, and others.
 Registration or receiving grants of arms from the latter heraldic authorities would greatly speed up the research, review, and approval of a coat of arms by the Society.
 Registration is also open to those who have assumed arms and their direct, legitimate descendants who have inherited such.

 Armigers whose petitions have been approved will receive a certificate of registration that depicts their arms along with its blazon or written description of the coat of arms.
 The arms may also be selected for publication in The Augustan Society Roll of Arms.
-It should be noted that registration of a person's personal coat of arms with the Society is a prerequisite for membership in the Augustan Society's sub-group, the Order of the Augustan Eagle.
+It should be noted that registration of a person's personal coat of arms with the Society is a prerequisite for membership in the Augustan Society's sub-groups, the Order of the Augustan Eagle and the Noble Company of the Rose.

-Every petition submitted is reviewed by the Society's Arms Registration Committee to ensure that the arms in question:
+Every petition submitted is reviewed by the Society's Heraldry Committee to ensure that the arms in question:

 - demonstrate good taste,